• Skip to primary navigation

 Serving

-• Preheat your oven to 350°F and heat 5-6 tablespoon oil in a pan over medium-high.
+• Preheat your oven to 350°F and heat 5-6 tbsp oil in a pan over medium-high.
 Once hot, fry each tortilla for about 10-15 seconds per side. the tortillas shouldn't be too crispy since you still want to be able to roll them.

 • Transfer the fried tortillas to a paper towel-lined plate to get rid of the excess oil.
 On a flat surface, add a scoop of refried beans and a handful of shredded cheese to the middle of your tortilla.
 Using your hands, tightly roll it and transfer it to a casserole dish.
 Continue this process with the rest of the tortillas.